We’ve heard all the acronyms, VPA, IOT. Harman is combining all the acronyms into the automobile. How does this apply to Voice in Automotive?

 This is something Harman is working on and talking to the auto manufacturers.
 Seamless is the key to Harman while the automotive specifications are changing, including a rental car, or a shared car.

 Consumers have already been trained to use a “wake” word, so what if the user’s car has multiple systems, they can access the vehicle might be able to steer the predicate phrase to use the best system.
-That is technology that Harman is working on in their company.
+That is the technology that Harman is working on in their company.

 Should car manufacturers make the decision?